Christian Finance & Stewardship

 18Dec 2012

-According to Experian’s annual consumer credit review, nearly one-third of Americans may have difficulty obtaining loans and credit cards because of challenges with their credit.
+According to Experian’s annual consumer credit review, nearly one-third of Americans may have difficulty obtaining loans and credit cards due to credit issues.

 The better your credit, the lower your interest rate on car loans and credit cards.
 Good credit scores will also make homeownership much easier.
 There are few tools more valuable in your financial tool belt than a good credit score.

-Below are five (better yet, let’s make it SIX!) simple ways to boost your credit score.
+Below are five simple ways to boost your credit score.

 Paying your balances down doesn’t just help your credit score either, it takes major financial pressure off!
 Understanding how our Christian Debt Relief programs impact your credit is important to ensure long term success.